ansible-collections/netapp.ontap/README.md

 ## 21.7.0

+### New Options
+  - na_ontap_disks - new option min_spares.

+### Minor Changes
+  - na_ontap_disks - added REST support for the module.
+  - na_ontap_disks - added functionality to reassign spare disks from a partner node to the desired node.

 ### New Modules
   - na_ontap_publickey - add/remove/modify public keys for SSH authentication - REST only.
   - na_ontap_service_policy - add/remove/modify service policies for IP interfaces - REST only.